vegardit/haxe-doctest/README.md

 ```

-## <a name="why-doctests"></a>Why use doctests?
+## <a name="why-doc-testing"></a>Why doc-testings?

-1. doctests supports super fast test-driven development: First you write your method header,
+1. doc-tests support super fast test-driven development: First you write your method header,
    then the in-place documentation including your test assertions defining the expected behavior
    and then implement until all your defined tests pass.

    No need to create separate test classes with individual test methods.
    Implementing and testing happens at the same code location.

-1. For users of your code, the doctest assertions act as method documentation and code examples.
+1. For users of your code, the doc-test assertions act as method documentation and code examples.

-1. Since doctest actually tests your documentation, your documentation always represents
-   the actual behaviour of the method implementation.
+1. Since doc-testing actually means testing the documentation against the documented code, a method's documentation always represents the actual behavior of it's implementation and can't get accidently outdated.

-## <a name="doctest-with-haxeunit"></a>Using doctest with Haxe Unit
+## <a name="doctest-with-haxeunit"></a>Doc-testing with Haxe Unit

 Annotate a class extending `haxe.unit.TestCase` with `@:build(hx.doctest.DocTestGenerator.generateDocTests())`.
-The doctest assertions from your sourcecode will then be added as test methods to this class.
+The doc-test assertions from your sourcecode will then be added as test methods to this class.

 ```haxe
 @:build(hx.doctest.DocTestGenerator.generateDocTests())